1Ramim1/AutoCentury-Extension/README.md

 #### Science Specifications/Exam boards

 Currently there are 4 options on Century: edexcel, aqa, ks3 and base (Century's stock course).
+Maths and English do not require Exam Board selection.
+This is only required for Science.

 **Maths/English Example:**